-- The Habitat Condition map was used to identify 'Natural'/'Good' areas, 'Degraded'/'Fair' areas, and 'Transformed'/'Poor' areas.
-(Section 3.3). - The opportunities and constraints layer was used.
-See Section 3.7.
+- The habitat condition map was used to identify 'Natural'/'Good' 'Degraded'/'Fair' areas, and 'Transformed'/'Poor' areas (see Section 3.3). - The opportunities and constraints layers (see Section 3.7).

 A cost surface summarizing the cost of inclusion of additional areas into the Protected Area network was developed based on habitat condition, and the opportunities and constraints data: